 - You’re always falling asleep in class.
 It’s hard to pay attention and do well in school.

 - Your friend is talking and you’re trying hard to listen, but you can’t concentrate.
-All you can think about is bad things that might happen to you.
+All you can think about is bad things that might happen.

 - Recently you started hearing voices that no one else seems to hear.